dylanmtaylor/dylanmtaylor.github.io/posts/2018-04-27-install-google-web-fonts-on-your-linux-or-macos-machine.md

 title: Install Google Web Fonts on your Linux or macOS Machine
 description: Installing Google's collection of web fonts on your local machine using a simple script.
 ---
+## Install Google Web Fonts on your Linux or macOS Machine

 Google provides a very nice collection of fonts called [Google Fonts](https://fonts.google.com/), with [a repository on GitHub](https://github.com/google/fonts).
 While looking for fonts to use for personal document creation, I stumbled upon a project called [Web-Font-Load by Quinton Pike](https://github.com/qrpike/Web-Font-Load).
 I decided to test it out, and it easily installed the collection on my machine.
 I noticed though that the project had several install/uninstall files that were platform specific.
 I ended up rewriting the installation script to be common to multiple Linux distributions as well as macOS and committing the changes via [a pull request to the upstream repository](https://github.com/qrpike/Web-Font-Load/pull/22).
 After the changes that I made, it is now possible to simply run a single command, regardless of your platform, and the fonts will be installed: